EARTHING SYSTEMS GUIDE

 06 · Earthing Systems Guide

-PME (TN-C-S) carries a specific risk that does not exist in TN-S or TT systems: if the PEN conductor breaks between the transformer and the installation, the neutral at the installation is lost but the earth terminal remains connected to all metal parts.
-When the neutral is lost, the return current must flow through the earth conductor — and the full line voltage can appear on metal enclosures.
+PME carries a specific risk that does not exist on TN-S or TT: if the PEN conductor goes open circuit between the transformer and the installation, the installation loses its neutral but its earth terminal remains connected to all the metalwork.
+Load current then seeks a return path through the earthing arrangement, and a voltage can appear between that metalwork and true Earth.

 07 · Earthing Systems Guide